glycerine/goq/README.md

    b) job submission: 'goq sub mycommand myarg1 myarg2 ...' will submit a job.

-   c) workers: Start workers on compute nodes by copying the .goq directory to them, setting GOQ_HOME in the env/your .bashrc, and launchin one worker per cpu with: 'goq work forever &'.
+   c) workers: Start workers on compute nodes by copying the .goq directory to them, setting GOQ_HOME in the env/your .bashrc.
+Then launch one worker per cpu with: 'goq work forever &'.

    Easy peasy.